mitmedialab/doodlebot/make.md

 # Make Your DoodleBot!

 You can assemble your DoodleBot in just a few steps.

+Thanks to the MakerBox by Ken, where we borrowed the initial design of the chassis from.

 ## 1. Collect parts